angular/angular/modules/angular2/docs/core/02_directives.md

 ## Directives that use a ViewContainer

 Directives that use a ViewContainer can control instantiation of child views which are then inserted into the DOM.
-(Examples are `if` and `for`.)
+(Examples are `ng-if` and `ng-for`.)

 * Every `template` element creates a `ProtoView` which can be used to create Views via the ViewContainer.
 * The child views show up as siblings of the directive in the DOM.